WhizBob/pwalk/README.md

 # pwalk

-*** Limited Distribution ***
+*** NOTICE: 2.05b3 was incorrectly committed as 2.05b8 (8 versus 3).
+The next push will  ***
+*** will end with b4, and the b8 anomally will live in infamy.
+This build purports to     ***
+*** correct major brokeness in the ACL-related code and related utilities.                ***

-This repository contains a high-speed multi-threaded treewalk utility called 'PowerWalk' (pwalk) and an assortment of associated utility programs.
+This repository contains a high-speed multi-threaded treewalk utility called 'PowerWalk' (pwalk) for various ends including metadata extraction and formatting, tactical filesystem repair work, and utility operations such as bulk file deletion.
+Also included is an assortment of ancillary programs and documentation.

 These programs are all by Bob Sneed of Dell EMC (Bob.Sneed@Dell.com) as part of a collection of utilities sometimes collectively referred to as "Bobware".
 While some of the utilities in the Bobware collection date back to the early 1980's, pwalk has only been under development since 2012.
-It has accumulated a unique set of features for solving various problems in a scale-out NAS environment.
+It has accumulated a unique set of features for solving various problems in a scale-out NAS environments.

 pwalk is an ongoing work-in-progress, with the ambition of becoming an increasingly general-purpose tool for various operations on highly-scaled filesystems, including but not limited to;